top of page

 Dragon clans are powerful, rich families that lead and influence dragon society.

 There are five clans in the Warfang Council.
 The four most powerful clans of each primordial element, and in recent history a fifth was accepted into the Council.
 Scions Aether is a clan of white-scaled dragons whose blood is so elementally mixed, their eggs can be any primordial or derivative element, regardless of their parents or even grandparents' elements.
+They represent other mixed dragons, as well as dragons of the Wind and Water elements.

 There are only a few hundred clans in the realm.
 Typically, the top four single-element clans represent the lesser clans of their element.
 Scions Aether represents clans that are mixed.